openzfs/openzfs-build/README.md

 Additionally, upon a successful build of OpenZFS, the build slave will be upgraded using the build products created during the build.
-This upgrade is performed by executing the `install-os.sh` that's installed in `/usr/local` on the build slave, which essentially a very thin wrapper around the `onu` command which does the upgrade operation (see the `install-os.sh` script of the `openzfs-jenkins-slave` Ansible role for more details).
+This upgrade is performed by executing the `install-os.sh` that's installed in `/usr/local` on the build slave, which is essentially a very thin wrapper around the `onu` command which does the upgrade operation (see the `install-os.sh` script of the `openzfs-jenkins-slave` Ansible role for more details).